Skip to main menu Skip to footer

 Online

-Developmental Disability and Deafblindness Melbourne Workshop hosted by Deafblind Information Australia
+Developmental Disability and Deafblindness Adelaide Workshop hosted by Deafblind Information Australia

 This practical workshop is suitable for anyone with a connection to combined deafness and blindness, sensory disability, meaning one or more of the senses are affected and/or complex disability.
 This two-day workshop will cover: